Neil7281/Model-Predictive-Control-Quadrotor/README.md

 # Model-Predictive-Control-Quadrotor
-📌 Overview
-This project presents a Proportional-Derivative (PD) control framework optimized for accurate trajectory tracking of a quadrotor, especially under the influence of aerodynamic disturbances.
-The work involves dynamic modeling, PD controller implementation, and gradient-based optimization of control parameters to enhance tracking accuracy across various trajectories.
+This repository presents a simulation-based control framework for trajectory tracking of a quadrotor under aerodynamic influences.
+Initially focused on Proportional-Derivative (PD) control, the project implements gradient-based optimization for fine-tuning controller gains and sets the foundation for future research in robust control using Model Predictive Control (MPC).

 🎯 Objectives
-Develop a nonlinear dynamic model of a quadrotor based on literature.
+Model the full nonlinear dynamics of a quadrotor.

-Implement a PD controller for trajectory tracking.
+Design and implement a PD control strategy for trajectory tracking.

-Optimize the control parameters using gradient-based optimization techniques.
+Optimize PD control gains using gradient-based optimization to minimize trajectory tracking error.

-Evaluate performance on different reference trajectories: Circular, Helical, and Lissajous.
+Analyze controller performance on multiple reference trajectories: Circular, Helical, and Lissajous.

+Lay the groundwork for future implementation of MPC-based control.

 ⚙️ Methodology
 1. Dynamic Modeling
-A full nonlinear model of the quadrotor is derived considering its 6-DOF motion and aerodynamic influences.
+A nonlinear 6-DOF model of a quadrotor is developed, incorporating translational and rotational dynamics under external disturbances.

-2. PD Control Strategy
+2. PD Control Architecture
-A PD controller is implemented to regulate quadrotor position and attitude using the error between the desired and actual states.
+A traditional PD controller is applied to regulate position and orientation.
+Controller performance depends on the tuning of Kp and Kd gains.

-3. Parameter Optimization
+3. Optimization of Control Gains
-Control gains are optimized using a gradient-based approach to minimize the integral of squared error (ISE) over each trajectory.
+An objective function based on the Integral of Squared Error (ISE) is minimized using gradient-based optimization to identify optimal control parameters for each trajectory.

-📈 Results
+📈 Simulation Results
-Trajectory tracking performance was evaluated for:

-Circular Trajectory: Demonstrated minimal error with optimized gains.

-Helical Trajectory: Controller adapted well to 3D path variations.

-Lissajous Trajectory: Showed sensitivity to gain tuning, emphasizing the need for trajectory-specific parameters.
+Tracking performance was validated on three complex trajectories:

+Circular Trajectory – Demonstrated consistent convergence to reference path.

+Helical Trajectory – Showed stability and smooth elevation tracking.

+Lissajous Trajectory – Captured dynamic path changes with reduced overshoot.

 ✅ Conclusion
-The optimized PD controller significantly improved trajectory tracking accuracy.
+The optimized PD controller successfully enhanced the quadrotor’s tracking accuracy across diverse trajectory types.

-Gain values differ per trajectory, validating the importance of trajectory-specific tuning.
+Gain values significantly varied with the trajectory, highlighting the importance of task-specific tuning.

-The study provides a base for adaptive control strategies in future research.
+The current PD-based solution provides a strong baseline for robust trajectory tracking.

-🔭 Future Work
-The next step is to design an adaptive controller that dynamically adjusts PD gains in real-time for any given trajectory, ensuring robust performance in dynamic environments.
-Applications include:

-Precision agriculture

-Autonomous surveillance

-Aerial delivery systems
+🔮 Next Steps: Model Predictive Control (MPC)
+To overcome the limitations of fixed-gain PD controllers, future work will implement Model Predictive Control:

+MPC can handle multi-variable systems and constraints in real time.

+It allows predictive optimization over a moving horizon, enabling the system to adapt to changing dynamics and external disturbances.

+This approach is expected to offer robustness, adaptability, and optimal performance in uncertain and complex environments.

 📚 References
-Garima Bhandari, et al., 2022.
-Bond graph modeling and trajectory control of H-drone, 13th Asian Control Conference.
+Bhandari, G. et al., 2022 – Bond graph modeling and trajectory control of H-drone (Asian Control Conference)

-T.P.
-Nascimento & M. Saska, 2019.
-Position and attitude control of multi-rotor aerial vehicles: A survey, Annual Reviews in Control.
+Nascimento, T.P. & Saska, M., 2019 – Position and attitude control of multi-rotor aerial vehicles: A survey (Annual Reviews in Control)

-M.K.
-Sahoo, J.K.
-Dutt, S.K.
-Saha, 2021.
-Quadcopter control using the viscoelastic control law, ICCAS.
+Sahoo, M.K. et al., 2021 – Quadcopter control using viscoelastic control law (ICCAS)

 👤 Author
 Neelkumar Subhashbhai Ahir
-Supervised by Prof. Garima Bhandari
+Supervisor: Prof. Garima Bhandari